 - October 7 – Emi & Yuki

 - October 14 – Michiko Peters Sekino

 - October 21 – Yuki Sakuma & Azuma Matsukubo

 - November 11 – Yoshi Noda

 All activities are admission free, open to all library visitors!

 KOKO NI IRU is part of the programme of Utrecht 900!

-We find this project resonating with the theme of the celebration of “900 years of Utrecht”, ‘City without walls’ with the intention of celebrating the different people of Utrecht.
+This project resonates with the theme of the Utrecht 900 celebrations, ‘City without walls’ with the intention of celebrating the different people of Utrecht.
 We want to make a big picture of the Japanese community living in Utrecht and make a significant celebration all together.